Last updated on : 12 Jul, 2025

 Dietary habits and a sedentary lifestyle are the major factors contributing to type 2 diabetes.
-However, a few alterations in lifestyle and adapting eating habits can help you get control over your blood glucose levels.
+However, a few alterations in lifestyle and eating habits can help control your blood glucose levels.

-A healthy diet for diabetes includes a controlled portion and good quality complex carbs, lean proteins, healthy fats, fibres, and vitamins.
-Besides, it’s recommended to include foods with a low glycemic index (GI), which digest slowly, control the blood sugar spike and keep your appetite in control.
+A healthy diet for diabetes includes a controlled portion and good-quality complex carbs, lean proteins, healthy fats, fibres, and vitamins.
+Furthermore, it’s recommended to include foods with a low glycemic index (GI), which digest slowly, control the blood sugar spike, and keep your appetite in control.

 Here is a diet chart for diabetic patients with Indian food options that you can easily follow for a week: